hanibashir/AlarmApp/README.md

 Simple Android-Kotlin alarm app.

 ## Features
-* Set the alarm once or repeating alarm for specific days of the week.
+1. Set a one-time alarm or a repeating alarm for specific days of the week.
-* Add an unlimited number of alarms.
+2. Add an unlimited number of alarms.
-* Delete a specific alarm or delete all alarms at once.
+3. Delete a specific alarm or delete all alarms at once.
+4. Access a settings screen to:
-* Settings screen to switch between night mode and day mode, choose snooze time, and vibration.
+    - Switch between night mode and day mode.
+    - Choose the snooze duration.
+    - Enable or disable vibration.

 ## Screenshots - Dark Mode
 <table>